bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectionSize_23Pbs0qUSHuO00025QrE$V/Documentation.md

+The connection size of the object.

-Size of the inlet connection to the sprinkler.
+Inlet connection to sprinkler.